a-castellano/toggl-jira-work-logger/README.md

 * End Date.
 * Rounded time (for each issue, total time of entries will be rounded to that time).

-Optionaly your are able to set a default visibility group for your logs, by default this field is empyty so visibility value is *public*.
-The visibility groups has to have the same name that they have in your JIRA board.
+Optionaly your are able to set a default visibility group or role for your logs, by default these fields are empyty so visibility value is *public*.
+The visibility groups and roles has to have the same name that they have in your JIRA board.

 Let's see some examples:
 ```bash